 Pro Tip: The Federal Trade Commission (FTC) recommends keeping the following updated to decrease your chances of getting caught in phishing scams:

 Keeping up with vendor patch announcements is critical.
-On “Patch Tuesday” (the second Tuesday of each month), Microsoft releases large patches for Windows 10, Windows 7, Microsoft Office and other Microsoft software.
+For example, on “Patch Tuesday” (the second Tuesday of each month), Microsoft releases large patches for Windows 10, Windows 7, Microsoft Office and other Microsoft software.
+Other software vendors like Adobe and Oracle also use Patch Tuesday to release updates.

 Software vendors publish updates and provide notifications to administrators via email.
-Many patch management software providers also maintain their own databases for a quick search of available patches.
+Many patch management software providers also maintain their own databases to search available patches quickly.

 Pro Tip: Scanning through hundreds or thousands of software patches can be inefficient and time-consuming.
 Many businesses find that partnering with a managed services provider is the most effective way to stay on top of vendor patches.

 The more exposed an item is to attack, the faster you should patch it.
-However, if you cannot apply a patch right away, you may need alterations to enable the patch to work.
+However, if you cannot apply a patch immediately, you may need alterations to enable the patch to work.

 Mitigate risk by protecting the unpatched software or server from internet exposure.
 Consider limiting user access until you can deploy the patch fully.